-Components of trait variation - Independent linear mixed models were constructed to estimate the components of variation in each symbiosis trait under the clonal inoculation treatments, where genotypic effects could be best isolated.
+Independent LMMs were constructed to estimate the components of variation in each symbiosis trait under the clonal inoculation treatments, where genotypic effects could be best isolated.
 Models of variance-covariance structure were used to test whether the expression of additive genetic variance ( $\sigma^2_a$ ) in each symbiosis trait varied among treatments, or among the wild and domesticated populations (three-population analysis), and if the expression of $\sigma^2_a$ in populations varied among treatments.
 Because of limited sampling of plant genotypes, it was not practical to conduct this specific analysis using the four-population approach.
-The variance covariance matrix for the genotype effect known as the additive relationship matrix was estimated from the SNP data with the A.mat function in sommer (Covarrubias-Pazaran, 2016).
-To test if the additive genetic variance in the trait of interest varies among the levels of the factor of interest (treatment, population, population x treatment), a model where the among-genotype variance was constrained to be the same across levels was compared with a heterogeneous variance structure model (Table S1).
-Differences in the expression of genetic variance were assessed using log-likelihood tests among models (Shaw, 1991).
-Breeding values of each genotype were estimated by best linear unbiased prediction (BLUPs) (Bauer et al. 2006; Liu et al. 2008; Piepho et al. 2008), taking into account the additive relationship matrix among genotypes (genomic BLUPS, or GBLUPs).
-Narrow-sense heritability ( $h^2$ ) was estimated as the proportion of additive variance of two alleles at a locus over the phenotypic variance ( $h^2 = V_A/V_P$ ), (Bernardo 2020).
+The variance-covariance matrix for the genotype effect known as the additive relationship matrix was estimated from the SNP data with the A.mat function in sommer (Covarrubias-Pazaran 2016).
+To test if the additive genetic variance in the trait of interest varies among the levels of the factor of interest (treatment, population, population × treatment), a model where the amonggenotype variance was constrained to be the same across levels was compared with a heterogeneous variance structure model (Table S1).
+Differences in the expression of genetic variance were assessed using log-likelihood tests among models (Shaw 1991).
+Breeding values of each genotype were estimated by best linear unbiased prediction (BLUP) (Bauer et al. 2006; Liu et al. 2008; Piepho et al. 2008), taking into account the additive relationship matrix among genotypes (genomic BLUPs or GBLUPs).
+Narrowsense heritability $(h^2)$ was estimated as the proportion of additive variance of two alleles at a locus over the phenotypic variance $(h^2 = V_A/V_P)$ (Bernardo 2020).
 Analyses were performed in the R package sommer (Covarrubias-Pazaran 2016).

-Genetic correlations among traits were estimated following Falconer (1952) and implemented by Etterson (2004) and Saxton (2004), where the correlation between any pair of traits i and j, $r{Aij}$ , was estimated as follows, where $COV{Aij}$ is the covariance between an individual's breeding value for one trait and its breeding value for the other trait:
+Genetic correlations among traits were estimated following Falconer and Mckay (1996) and implemented by Etterson and Shaw (2001) and Saxton (2004), where the correlation between any pair of traits i and j, $r{Aij}$ , was estimated as follows, where COVAij is the covariance between an individual's breeding value for one trait and its breeding value for the other trait:

-$$r{Aij} = \frac{COV{Aij}}{\sqrt{V{Ai}V{Aj}}}$$

-VAi is the genetic variance of trait i and VAj is the genetic variance of trait j.
-To estimate the genetic correlation between traits we performed multi-trait and multi-environment linear mixed models (Covarrubias-Pazaran 2016) with treatment, population, and days since inoculation as fixed factors, and cowpea genotype as random effect.
+$$r{\mathrm{A}ij} = \frac{\mathrm{COV}{\mathrm{A}ij}}{\sqrt{V{\mathrm{A}i} - V{\mathrm{A}j}}},$$ where $V{Ai}$ is the genetic variance of trait i and $V{Aj}$ is the genetic variance of trait j.
+To estimate the genetic correlation between traits, we performed multi-trait and multi-environment LMMs (Covarrubias-Pazaran 2016) with treatment, population, and days since inoculation as fixed factors, and cowpea genotype as random effect.

-Results

-Genome-wide variation in wild and domesticated cowpea populations
+Results genome-wide variation in wild and domesticated cowpea populations

-Both the three- and four-population analyses (i.e., genetic clusters) were supported by the entropy criterion in LEA (i.e., k=3, k=4; 1,536-SNP assay; Fig. 1, Fig. S1).
-Many domesticated accessions maintain substantial ancestry from wild cowpeas (i.e., admixed cowpeas), however domesticated accessions from either of the two Genepools defined by Huynh et al. (2013) exhibit less evidence of admixture with wild cowpeas (Fig. 1), consistent with breeding under crop production (Gaut et al. 2018).
-Genepools 1 and 2 were more divergent between them (FST=0.18 [0.17-0.19]) than with the wild population (Genepool-1 vs. wild: FST= 0.13[0.13-0.14]; Genepool-2 vs. wild: FST=0.12[0.10-0.12]), supporting previous findings that suggested two separate domestication events and the maintenance of allelic variation from wild cultivars in these two distinct pools of domesticated accessions (Huynh et al. 2013; Muñoz-Amatriaín et al. 2017).
-Phylogenetic analysis of the twenty accessions genotyped with a larger set of SNPs (51,128 SNP assay; Fig. 1) supported the hypothesis that Genepools-1 and 2 are each most closely related to wild cowpeas from northern Africa (PI632882, PI632879, PI632880, PI632881) and southern Africa (PI632890, PI632876, PI632892, PI632891), respectively.
-These data are consistent with divergent subsets of wild germplasm being carried to northern and southern regions of Africa during waves of human migration, with modest degrees of gene flow between them (Huynh et al. 2013; Muñoz-Amatriaín et al. 2017).
+Both the three- and four-population analyses (i.e., genetic clusters) were supported by the entropy criterion in LEA (i.e., k = 3, k = 4; 1536-SNP assay; Figs. 1 and S1).
+Many domesticated accessions maintain substantial ancestry from wild cowpeas (i.e., admixed cowpeas); however, domesticated accessions from either of the two Genepools defined by Huynh et al. (2013) exhibit less evidence of admixture with wild cowpeas (Fig. 1), consistent with breeding under crop production (Gaut et al. 2018).
+Genepools 1 and 2 were more divergent between them ( $F{\rm ST} = 0.18$ [0.17-0.19]) than with the wild population (Genepool 1 vs. wild: $F{\rm ST} = 0.13$